Triangulating Instrumental Variable, confounder adjustment and Difference-in-Difference methods for comparative effectiveness research in observational data: The prior outcome augmented Instrumental Variable method

 \section{The prior outcome augmented Instrumental Variable method}

-In this section we introduce the prior outcome augmented Instrumental Variable (POA-IV) estimate which aims to overcome the limitations of the DiD and standard IV estimate in scenario 8 by leveraging data from both the prior and study period .
+In this section we introduce the prior outcome augmented Instrumental Variable (POA-IV) estimate which aims to overcome the limitations of the DiD and standard IV estimate by leveraging data from both the prior and study period.
 Specifically, we look to leverage an interaction between the prior outcome $Y_{0}$ and the original IV $Z$ to form a new IV.
-This general technique to use interaction terms has been applied in several different contexts in recent years.
-For example to disentangle direct and indirect effects in a mediation analysis \cite{Small12}, to allow for violation of the Homogeneity assumption in an adherence affected RCT \cite{Bowden21b}, and to adjust for bias due to pleiotropy in Mendelian randomization \cite{Spiller19}. \\ \\ The treatment effect, $\beta_{POA-IV}(Y_1)$ can be estimated using a slightly modified TSLS approach.
+This general technique to use interaction terms has been successfully applied in several different contexts in recent years.
+For example to disentangle direct and indirect effects in a mediation analysis \cite{Small12}, to allow for violation of the homogeneity assumption in a non-adherence affected RCT \cite{Bowden21b}, and to adjust for bias due to pleiotropy in Mendelian randomization \cite{Spiller19}.
+The POA-IV estimates follows the same idea as the mentioned studies using interaction terms as instruments. \\ \\ The treatment effect, $\beta_{POA-IV}$ can be estimated using a slightly modified TSLS approach.
 In the first stage model, treatment assignment $X$ is regressed on $Z$ and $W_1$, but also on $Y_0$ and the interaction term $Y_0Z$ as the new IV:

 By including $Y_0$ in the first stage model, the estimate acknowledges that the treatment decision can be affected by previously measured outcomes such as drug specific adverse events or other outcomes in the prior period.
 Fitted values from regression model (\ref{equ:exIV_1}), $\hat{X}$, are then used in the second stage model: